claytonbrown/terraformExamples/README.md

 License
 =======

-This repository is licensed under "The Unlicense" so feel free to use the content here in any way you like.
+Everything in this repository is licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).
+Feel free to copy, modify, and reuse.
+Share the love!